diegoib/de-zoomcamp/1_intro/notes_1.md

   ```bash
   gcloud auth activate-service-account --key-file $GOOGLE_APPLICATION_CREDENTIALS
   ```
-- Then, we move to the terrafor folder and run the terraform commands.
+- Then, we move to the terraform folder and run the terraform commands.

   ```bash
   terraform init